sigasi/sigasi_insights/manual/trouble.md

 ## Remove the workspace state

 Much of your configuration and cached data is stored in your workspace.
-By default, Sigasi’s workspace is located in `${HOME}/workspaceSigasi`.
+By default, Sigasi Studio’s workspace is located in `${HOME}/workspaceSigasi`.
 A lot of this data is stored in the hidden `.metadata` directory.
 Sometimes, a part of your metadata can become corrupt.
 It can help to remove the `.metadata` directory (take a backup first!).
 This clears all of your workspace state.